 ENGL 571T Graduate Seminar: Major Writers (same as CPLT 571T)

 ENGL 572T Graduate Seminar: Literary Genres (same as CPLT 572T)

 ENGL 573T Graduate Seminar: Cultural Periods (same as CPLT 573T)

 II.
 The Culminating Experience: M.A.
 Project and Portfolio

 In the process of completing their 30-unit course of study, students must complete a Culminating Experience consisting of a Project and a Portfolio.

 A. Project/Portfolio Proposal

 Based on their interests and in conjunction with their adviser, students must choose a project topic and one of the portfolio options.
+In the semester before submitting the project/portfolio proposals--two semesters before the final semester--students will attend a mandatory workshop on writing and submitting a proposal.
 Students will submit to the Graduate Studies Committee their project/portfolio proposals the semester prior to their final semester, using the form provided here .
 The proposal must include a description of their project (see project guidelines below) as well as an explanation of the project's anticipated relationship to the particular portfolio option that the student has selected.
 The project/portfolio proposal must be approved by the Graduate Studies Committee.
 A detailed description of each element of the Culminating Experience is offered below.

 B. Part One: Project